 9. Extracurricular: Introducing Your Ass to Larger Toys & Fisting

 What are most gay men afraid of?
 Having an accident while bottoming.
-The good news: a healthy diet will do most of the ass-cleaning work.
+The good news: a healthy bottoming diet will do most of the ass-cleaning work.
 Consume a high-fiber diet or take fiber supplements so that when you poop, your stool is collected together in one smooth mass.
-When you make fiber part of your daily regimen, you’ll reach a point where the most important step of your anal cleansing regimen is simply using the bathroom.
+Fiber for bottoms is essential, and when you integrate more into your daily regimen, you’ll reach a point where the most important step of your anal cleansing regimen is simply using the bathroom.
 Your body will get rid of most everything.
 The bad news: most people don’t consume enough natural fiber daily, which leads many bottoms to douche with unsubstantiated products that can do more harm than good.
 I know you still have doubts so read on…

 We get it, our culture demands clean and you don’t feel perfect unless you douche.
 A great solution is the Future Method isotonic anal douching formula.
 Less is more and remember, minimize the distension to decrease injury, all the while maximizing the cleanliness.
 Routine anal penetration, no matter how rough or deep it gets, only engages the rectum and anal canal.
 This is not where one’s stool is located.
 Cultural demands need to be called in to question for the betterment of our community.